VHS is not selling the aircraft.

 Prototype Status

-Working investor prototype demonstrating normal access, conflict hold and release, emergency priority override, network dashboard visibility, and inside-eVTOL view concepts.
+Investor-facing prototype and scripted simulation visualizing normal access, conflict hold and release, emergency priority override, network dashboard visibility, and inside-eVTOL view concepts.

 IP Strategy